 - Option 3: Hire a compensation expert to analyze what it would cost to source a replacement.
 There is a material costs to going this route, but in some cases the benefit may be worth it.

-Ultimately your valuation expert can help guide you make the best decision based on your particular circumstances.
+Ultimately your valuation expert can help guide you to the best decision based on your particular circumstances.

 Tip: In Buy-Sell Agreements / Operating Agreements, consider including language regarding compensation in order to avoid this very conflict down the road.